-Here are some "best practice" tips to assist with the firmware upgrade process.
-These ensure that memory utilization is at its minimum on the node.
-The upgrade process can fail due to lack of memory, but such a failure will leave the node running its previous firmware version.
+In rare cases the upgrade process can fail due to lack of memory, but such a failure will leave the node running its previous firmware version.
+The following tips help ensure that memory utilization is at a minimum on the node.